littlejo/killerkoda-labs/aya-dev/aya-first-maps/second-map/step4/text.md

 ![work flow of map: input](../../img/map-workflow-5.png)

-Now you have to Create a check in the kernel environment if the binary is in the list
+Now you have to create a check in the **kernel environment** if the binary is in the list

-For that, we have to modify this file: `/root/tracepoint-binary/tracepoint-binary-ebpf/src/main.rs`
+For that, we have to modify this file: `tracepoint-binary-ebpf/src/main.rs`

 * Add these lines:
 ```rust